YeetOrBeYate/Giphy/README.md

 ## Search

 The search field at the top takes commands in plain english, start searching your favorite joke or TV series to get a feel for what you can find.
 Below you will find 25 of the latest gifs related to your search, they will loop automatically so feel free to glue your eyes to the screen

+## Display

+Each gif retrieved will link you back to the original Giphy post.
+Just click on the image of choice and see for yourself!